metacall/core/docs/README.md

 - Detours is another layer of plugins focused on low level function interception (hooks).

-Each plugin is a piece of software that can be dynamically loaded into the **METACALL** core, used and unloaded when it is not needed anymore.
+Each plugin is a piece of software that can be dynamically loaded into the **MetaCall** core, used and unloaded when it is not needed anymore.

 #### 5.3.1 Loaders

-Loaders are responsible for embedding run-times into **METACALL**.
+Loaders are responsible for embedding run-times into **MetaCall**.
 Each loader has the following interface.

 ``` c
 typedef struct loader_impl_interface_type